SolomonGithu/syntiant-tinyml-firmware-acoustic-detection/README.md

 ## Quick Start!
 You can find the public Edge Impulse project here:  [Acoustic Sensing of Worker Accidents](https://studio.edgeimpulse.com/public/111611/latest) .
 To add this project into your account projects, click “Clone this project”  at the top of the window.

+Read up on the project's documentation on [Edge Impulse's page](https://www.edgeimpulse.com/blog/this-may-be-a-cry-for-help-detecting-worker-accidents-with-audio-classification) to help you get started on your own creation.

 ----
 ## Config build and flash